Video: Dr. Jain on Major Depressive Disorder Treatment Considerations

 AT LEAST 50%

-in their antidepressant therapy WERE GIVEN AN ADJUNCTIVE ATYPICAL ANTIPSYCHOTIC3,b
+in their antidepressant WERE PRESCRIBED AN ADJUNCTIVE ATYPICAL ANTIPSYCHOTIC3,c

-aAs demonstrated in almost 3700 adult patients with MDD who were prescribed ADTs.
-In the STAR*D study, inadequate response was defined as a less-than-50% reduction from treatment step entry in Quick Inventory of Depressive Symptomatology-Self-Report score at 12 to 14 weeks.
+aAs demonstrated in almost 3700 adult patients with MDD who were prescribed antidepressants.
+In the STAR*D study, inadequate response was defined as a less-than-50% reduction from treatment step entry in Quick Inventory of Depressive Symptomatology-Self-Report score at 12 to 14 weeks.1

-bAs demonstrated in a claims database study of over 5000 started on SSRI monotherapy, of which approximately 47% either continued with their initial SSRI monotherapy or discontinued treatment altogether.
-The remaining patients were either switched to a new monotherapy or given adjunctive treatment, including atypical antipsychotics.
+cAs demonstrated in a claims database study of over 5000 patients started on SSRI monotherapy, of which approximately 47% either continued with their initial SSRI monotherapy or discontinued treatment altogether.
+The remaining patients were either switched to a new monotherapy or given adjunctive treatment, including atypical antipsychotics.3